Mohamed-Adil-Cyber/AthackReverseSolutions/Authorize/Solution.md

 Let see what functions decides if the input is wrong or correct

-we open ida and search for the sring "password" assuming that it should be in the function that decides if the input is wrong or correct
+we open ida and search for the string "password" assuming that it should be in the function that decides if the input is wrong or correct

 ![alt text](https://github.com/Mohamed-Adil-Cyber/AthackReverseSolutions/blob/main/Authorize/images/Screenshot_1.jpg)
 ![alt text](https://github.com/Mohamed-Adil-Cyber/AthackReverseSolutions/blob/main/Authorize/images/Screenshot_2.jpg)